Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Quick Start: tailing a log file

-One of the most common cases is when your application is already writing logs in JSON format.
-For example, imagine you have an app logging to /var/log/myapp/app.log:
+One of the most common use cases is when your application is already writing logs in JSON format to a file.
+For example, imagine you have a service writing JSON logs to /var/log/myapp/app.log:

 json